gongahkia/yuho/doc/future.md

     * `./web/front/index.html` for updates to the transpiled HTML frontend code
     * `./lsp/` for a complete rehaul of Yuho's LSP and to provide IDE-style syntax highlighting for any IDE I want Yuho to be supported in

+5. Account for the *Explanations* under every section (*eg.* s415)
+    * Add a new syntax keyword OR define a struct attribute under an existing struct to include these *Explanations* sections
+    * Do I want to break down the terms and logic within these sections also?
+    * Consider how these *Explanations* would be rendered on the existing Mindmap and Flowchart representations in mermaid

-5. Integrate fault element, physical element, defences
+6. Integrate fault element, physical element, defences
     * How else can I break down the logic of a statute *(both definition s415 and consequence punishment application s416-s420) *to be **even more** granular?
         * Fault element
         * Physical element